openpassphrase/opp/docs/source/configuration.rst

 Configuration
 =============

-OpenPassPhrase is configurable via configuration files supplied from several
+OpenPassPhrase is configurable via configuration files aggregated from several
 sources:

-    1. User supplied file: this is passed into various tools such as ``opp-db`` on the command line.
+    1. User supplied file: this can be passed into various tools such as ``opp-db`` on the command line.
     2. User's home directory: ``~/.opp/opp.cfg``.
     3. System directory: ``/etc/opp/opp.cfg``.

-Config files (if exist) from all three sources are cascaded together inside OpenPassPhrase where duplicate values which occur later are simply ignored.
+Config files (if exist) from all three sources are cascaded together in such a manner where duplicate values which occur later are simply ignored.
 Thus, highest override priority is afforded to the user supplied config and lowest to the system config.